microcipcip/vue-use-kit/README.md

 ## Usage

-Please check the [documentation](https://microcipcip.github.io/vue-use-kit/) to learn how to use this kit of Vue Composition API functions.
+Please check the [documentation](https://microcipcip.github.io/vue-use-kit/) to learn how to use this collection of Vue Composition API functions.

 ## APIs